-And you can qualify as a first-time buyer, even if you're not a novice.
 In general, to qualify for a home loan, you'll need good credit, a history of paying your bills on time, and a maximum debt-to-income ratio (DTI) of 43%.
-Today, lenders generally prefer to limit housing expenditures (principal, interest, taxes, and homeowner's insurance) to approximately 30% of borrowers' monthly gross income, although this figure can vary widely, depending on the local housing market.
+Lenders prefer to limit housing expenditures (principal, interest, taxes, and homeowner's insurance) to approximately 30% of borrowers' monthly gross income.
 The minimum credit score to qualify for an FHA loan if you have 10% down payment is 580.
 It's also wise to have a backup lender in case something changes with your primary lender.